mLenehan1/ECE-FinalYearProject/ProjectReport/ImplementationAndTesting/serverimplementation.md

 \end{lstlisting}

-These audio outputs are used to feed audio to the Snapcast server, to be send via the network to the SnapCast client devices.
+These audio outputs are used to feed audio to the Snapcast server, to be send via the network to the Snapcast client devices.
 The MPD configuration can also be used on the Volumio server, as Volumio utilises MPD and it's configuration files for its audio playback.